Code-Institute-Submissions/DentalCare/README.md

 4. Navigate to the [Project GitHub repository](https://github.com/SamiIshmael/DentalCare).
 5. Click the green "Gitpod" button in the top right corner of the repository.
 6. This will trigger a new gitpod workspace to be created from the code in github where you can work locally.
+7. To access the webserver type `python3 -m http.server` in the console.

 To clone this project from Github: